Amal-Emad/GP/ei-traffic-lights-object-detection/data/README.md

-# Local training pipeline for "Amal Alkraimeen / Traffic Lights"
+# Local training pipeline for "Amal Alkraimeen "

-This is the local training pipeline (based on Keras / TensorFlow) for your Edge Impulse project [Amal Alkraimeen / Traffic Lights](https://studio.edgeimpulse.com/studio/563333) (https://studio.edgeimpulse.com/studio/563333).
-Use it to train your model locally or run experiments.
-Once you're done with experimentation you can push the model back into Edge Impulse, and retrain from there.

-## Running the pipeline

 You run this pipeline via Docker.
 This encapsulates all dependencies and packages for you.